SPANISH NATIONALITY LAW 12/2015

 1. Right to reside and work in any country of the European Union, extendable to spouses and dependent children.

-2. Take undergraduate or postgraduate courses in European universities, with the fee for EU citizens.
+2. Take undergraduate or postgraduate courses at European universities, at the rate for EU citizens.

-3. Visa-free entry to countries that do not require a Spanish visa.
+3. Visa-free entry to countries that do not require a visa for Spaniards.
 165 countries without the need to apply for a visa or additional documents.

-4. Right to Public Health, in case of not having medical coverage in the country of habitual residence.
+4. Right to public health care, if you do not have medical coverage in your country of habitual residence.

 5. Protection in Spanish Consulates in other countries.

-6. Access to certain competitions to which as national police, civil guard or army.
+6. Access to certain competitive examinations such as national police, civil guard or army.

 8. Right to participate in General Elections.